systemd/systemd/docs/ENVIRONMENT.md

 `systemd-ask-password`:

-* `$SYSTEMD_ASK_PASSWORD_KEYRING_TIMEOUT_SEC` - takes a timespan or `default`,
+* `$SYSTEMD_ASK_PASSWORD_KEYRING_TIMEOUT_SEC` - takes a timespan, which controls
-  which controls the expiration time of keys stored in the kernel keyring by `systemd-ask-password`.
-If unset or set to `default`, the default expiration of 150 seconds is used.
+  the expiration time of keys stored in the kernel keyring by `systemd-ask-password`.
+  If unset, the default expiration of 150 seconds is used.
 If set to `0`, keys are not cached in the kernel keyring.
 If set to `infinity`, keys are cached without an expiration time in the kernel keyring.